Midnighter/structurizr-python/.github/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-3. The pull request should work for Python 3.6 and 3.7.
-This is also ensured by our Travis CI.